MAPS: A look at the 'County Fire' in Yolo County

 GUINDA, Calif.
-(KGO) --The County Fire burning in Yolo County has consumed 22,000 acres as of Sunday afternoon.
+(KGO) --The County Fire burning in Yolo County has consumed at least 90,288 acres, the size of San Francisco, Daly City, San Bruno and San Mateo combined.
+It is 89 percent contained, according to Cal Fire..
+Here's the latest on the fast-moving fire.

-RELATED: Wildfire smoke looms over Bay Area as fire watch continues in Concord
+Evacuations are mandatory in the area and officials are working to contain the blaze.

 Cal Fire released a map showing the area affected by the flames.

+This image shows a size comparison if the massive wildfire was burning along the Peninsula.

 The fire is burning 50 miles northwest of Sacramento and has forced mandatory evacuations in the area.
+Some are still in effect but officials have lifted the orders along the eastern shore of Lake Berryessa, east to the Napa/Yolo County Line, north of State Highway 128, and South of the intersection of East Side Road and Knoxville Berryessa Road.

+The lifted evacuations includes residences served by East Side Road, South of Knoxville Berryessa Road.

 More than 10 active fires are burning in California.